Lakshmi Vandhachu: Soundtrack

-Reception
+Critical reception

 T. S. V. Hari of The Indian Express wrote, "To such a goody goody tale, the Tamil version adds its own brand of gutter humour, which instead of tickling the ribs, leaves wounds on the sides".
-Jayamanmadhan of Kalki wrote Revathi has chirpiness.
-Well, Padmini has sparkle.
-OK, Shivaji has variety, right.
-However, it seems that an elephant sized injection should be given to make the screenplay active, where can we go and say this?.
+Jayamanmadhan of Kalki wrote Revathi has chirpiness, Padmini has sparkle, and Ganesan has variety, but it seems an elephant sized injection should be given to make the screenplay active.
+Balumani of Anna praised the acting, humour, music, cinematography and direction.